PRivers251/PRivers251/README.md

 # Hi, I'm Patrick Rivers

 **Welcome to my GitHub Profile!
-I'm a dedicated professional with a focus on Network Engineering & Cyber Security.**
+I'm a dedicated professional with a focus on Network Engineering & Cybersecurity.**

 ## About Me